 What Can Go Wrong in Day Trading?

 Every successful day trading strategy has to account for how trades can go wrong.
-Obviously there’s no way to be perfectly ready for every eventuality.
-However, at the very least you need to take account of the most common or likely disruptions.
+Obviously, there’s no way to be perfectly ready for every eventuality.
+However, at the very least, you need to consider the most common or likely disruptions.

 Next, you’ll have to take a look at the markets at large.
 You’ll want to have at least one or two newsfeeds and an economic calendar just to make sure you can keep up with what’s going on in the market.
 A setup like that will allow you to react to any market-moving events that threaten your position.

 Think of the factors affecting the price of individual assets.
 For example, suppose you are trading oil futures (CL).
 You should have at least some ideas as to which various developments on the global business and geopolitical stage affect it.
 The list could include trade wars, export, and import bans, development of renewable energy, ban on plastic usage, supply constraints and disruptions, and many other factors that can affect your trades.
 If you are trading futures contracts on soybeans (ZS) or corn (RTY), you will have to keep track of the weather forecasts, production reports, export and import analysis, and more.

 Before you start trading, make sure to get familiar with most of the variables affecting the assets you are interested in.
 Next, adjust your trading strategy to respond adequately and hedge your positions against them.